darkghost24/Resume-Maker-Using-Python/README.md

 just run this code
 and fill your details
-then go back no your project folder that where you make this project then you can see a folder called "dist" open this folder now you can see your resume file
+then go back no your project folder that where you make this project then you can see your resume file

 >>